weaveworks/scope/site/plugins.md

 - `columns` defines the table's columns
   - `id` the column id
   - `label` the column header
   - `dataType`: specifies the column type.
-Can be "" (for a string), "number" or "ip".
+Can be "" (for a string), "number", "link", or "ip".
 Defaults to string if absent.

 Values are placed in their respective columns and rows by specially formatting the entries in latest (`prefix`{unique row id}___`column-id`). _**Note:** that's 3 underscores._